cenmir/JTH-Thesis-Template/README.md

 Lyx is a easy to use graphical front end to [Latex](http://www.latex-project.org/).
 Since Lyx uses Latex in the background, the template (and everything created with it) can easily be exported to Latex from Lyx.

+This template is loosely based on the [university of Leicester lyx template](http://www2.le.ac.uk/departments/mathematics/extranet/staff-material/staff-profiles/ab155/lyx)

 ## Contents
 - main.lyx - The main file, generate the full document using this file.
 - titlepage1.lyx - Contains the title page.